Joint Programmes

 With the 40 units of UE space, students have the flexibility of taking i) a second major, ii) a minor and specialisation, iii) two minors, or iv) two specialisations.
 These fit well into the degree structure without you having to delay graduation.

-Other options of using your UEM space include:
+Other options of using your UE space include:

 • Enhancement Coursesexperiential learning opportunities for innovation and research within CDE